 Long-term use affects the liver’s ability to break down and remove harmful substances from your body.

-Chronic, heavy drinking is one of the leading causes of cardiovascular disease
+Chronic, heavy alcohol users can develop heart issues.
+In fact, chronic alcoholism is one of the leading causes of cardiovascular disease.

 Because alcohol is classified as a carcinogen, those who have a dependency are more likely to develop cancers such as:

 - Liver cancer